+9.08 Party Whip

-9.8 Party Whip
+There shall be no Party Whip at meetings of:

-- 9.8.1 There shall be no party whip at meetings of: - (a) the Strategic Planning Committee and the Planning Committee when determining planning matters; - (b) Overview & Scrutiny Board and its Sub-Committees; - (c) Governance Committee when it is conducting an investigation of hearing into the conduct of a Member; - (d) the Licensing Committee when it is determining licences and conducting hearings; and - (e) any other Committees where the Committee meets to determine applications, hearings, appointments or acts in any quasi-judicial matter. - 9.8.2 The party whip is understood to mean any instructions given by or on behalf of a political group to any Councillor who is a member of that group as to how that Councillor shall speak or vote, or the application or threat to apply any sanctions by the group in respect of that Councillor should they speak or vote in any particular manner.
+- the Strategic Planning Committee and the Planning Committee when determining planning matters; - Overview & Scrutiny Board and Sub-Committee; - the Adjudication & Review Sub-Committee when it is conducting an investigation of hearing; - the Licensing Committee when it is determining licences and conducting hearings; and - any other committees where the committee meets to determine applications, hearings, appointments or acts in any quasi-judicial matter.

+The Party Whip is understood to mean any instructions given by or on behalf of a political group to any Councillor who is a member of that group as to how that Councillor shall speak or vote, or the application or threat to apply any sanctions by the group in respect of that Councillor should they speak or vote in any particular manner.